torinnguyen/TTTAttributedLabel-Additions/README.md

 # TTTAttributedLabel-Additions
-Make it easier to use TTTAttributedLabel.
-No more NSRange and all those weird block syntax
+Make it easier to use [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) library.
+No more NSRange, CTFontRef, NSMutableAttributedString and all those weird configuration block syntax.

 ## Usage
 Assuming you have a *myTTTLabel* initialized elsewhere in your code or in Interface Builder.

 TTTAttributedLabel *myTTTLabel = ....

 ``` objective-c